-All required job-related training will be paid for by the City.
+All required job related training will be paid for by the City.

-Each patrol officer is required to complete mandatory training requirements established by the Missouri Peace Officer Standards and Training Program (POST).
+Each corporal or sergeant is required to complete mandatory training requirements established by the Missouri Peace Officer Standards and Training Program (POST).

-Patrol officers will be paid their base rate for each class hour of training completed.
+Corporals and Sergeants will be paid their base rate for each class hour of training completed.
 The Chief must receive a certificate of completion.
-Patrol officers will not be compensated for travel time or mileage but may be allowed to utilize a police department vehicle for transportation to and from the training location.
-A request to attend a particular training session may be denied if the patrol officer's attendance of the session will create an overtime situation in the department or will lead to a shortage in staffing.
+Corporals and sergeants will not be compensated for travel time or mileage but may be allowed to utilize a police department vehicle for transportation to and from the training location.
+A request to attend a particular training session may be denied if the officer's attendance of the session will create an overtime situation in the department or will lead to a shortage in staffing.